CompassSecurity/pipeleak/readme.md

 However if you want to add custom ones, you can define any value in the `rules.yml` file To scan only for a specific level, you can specify it via CLI flag e.g `--confidence=high,medium`.
 Define multiple by comma separating the values.

 Note: `high-verified` cannot be removed.

+### Memory Usage

+As the scanner processes a lot of resoures (especially when using  `--artifacts`) memory, CPU and disk usage can become hard to manage.
+You can tweak `--threads`, `--max-artifact-size` and `--job-limit` to obtain a customized performance and achieve stable processing.

 ### Additional Features